-$\bullet$ Firebird: python-kinterbasdb
+- Firebird: python-kinterbasdb

-• Microsoft Access: python-pyodbc
+- Microsoft Access: python-pyodbc

-• Microsoft SQL Server: python-pymssql
+- Microsoft SQL Server: python-pymssql

-• MySQL: python pymysql
+- MySQL: python pymysql

-• Oracle: python cx Oracle
+- Oracle: python cx\Oracle

-• PostgreSQL: python-psycopg2
+- PostgreSQL: python-psycopg2

-• SQLite: python-pysqlite2
+- SQLite: python-pysqlite2

-• Sybase: python-pymssql
+- Sybase: python-pymssql

-If you plan to attack a web application behind NTLM authentication or use the sqlmap update functionality (switch --update) you need to install respectively python-ntlm and python-svn libraries respectively.
+If you plan to attack a web application behind a NTLM authentication you'll need to install python-ntlm library.

 Optionally, if you are running sqlmap on Windows, you may wish to install the PyReadline library in order to take advantage of the sqlmap TAB completion and history support features in the SQL shell and OS shell.
-Note that these functionalities are available natively via the standard Python readline library on other operating systems.
+Note that these functionalities are available natively via the standard Python readline library on other operating systems. # History